 one built-in event trigger helper function,

 sql_drop event it is called.
-If called
+If called in

-in any other context,
+any other context,

-pg_event_trigger_dropped_objects raises an
+pg_event_trigger_dropped_objects raises an error.

-pg_event_trigger_dropped_objects returns the
+returns the following columns:

 |classid||Oid||OID of catalog the object belonged in|

 |object_type||text||Type of the object|

 |schema_name||text||Name of the schema the object belonged in, if any; otherwise NULL.
 No quoting is applied.|

 |object_name||text||Name of the object, if the combination of schema and name can be used as a unique identifier for the object; otherwise NULL.
 No quoting is applied, and name is never schema-qualified.|

 |object_identity||text||Text rendering of the object identity, schema-qualified.
 Each and every identifier present in the identity is quoted if necessary.|